vicsamuel/OOP-Calculator/README.md

 <br></br>
 **Part 3 - Calculator (2)**
 <p>The third part of this project is similar to the last part in that the same expression will be evaluated, but this time different patterns will be used.
-The Infix to PostFix expression was tough to work with and had a high complexity so that will need to be abstracted as well.
+The Infix to Postfix expression was tough to work with and had a high complexity so that will need to be abstracted as well.
 The following requirements will be satisfied:</p>
 - The Composite, Visitor, and Builder patterns will be used to design and implement this version of the expression evaluator
 - A Facade pattern will be implemented to improve the complexity of the Infix to Postfix evaluator